oscar-system/oscar-website/events/meetings/2025-09/prepare.md

 Before the summer school begins, you should make some preparations.

 > Most importantly, you need a **laptop with at least 8 GB RAM** (more is better).
+> If this is a problem for you, please get in touch with us as soon as possible and
+> we will find a solution.

 Beyond that here are a bunch of things we strongly recommend you do *before* travelling.